All Hilbert spaces are the same: consequences for generalized coordinates and momenta: Coordinate and momentum operators

 Given a continuous variable $x$, there are three further choices possible, as to whether the interval over which $x$ is defined is (1) infinite, (2) semi-infinite (bounded on one end, unbounded on the other) or (3) finite.
 We use the following three subsets $\Omega_k$ of $\RR$ for $k=1,2,3$ to exemplify these three (topologically different) cases: \bea \Omega_1&=&\RR,\nonumber\\ \Omega_2&=& [0,\infty),\nonumber\\ \Omega_3&=& [0,L], \eea for some fixed real value of $L>0$.
 The corresponding Hilbert spaces are $H_k=L^2(\Omega_k,\dd x)$, consisting of the square-integrable complex functions on $\Omega_k$, with inner product $(f,g)=\int_{\Omega_k} f^*(x) g(x) \dd x$.
 In each case we define the coordinate operator as \be X_k=\int_{\Omega_k} x\proj{x} \dd x. \ee Here $\dd\mu_x:=\proj{x}\dd x$ is an operator-valued measure.
 That is, $\int_{\Omega_k} \dd\mu_x =\openone_{H_k}$, with the right-hand side denoting the identity operator on the Hilbert space $H_k$.
 It is, moreover, a projection-operator valued measure, which means the following.
 For any measurable subset $E$ of $\Omega_k$, define $\mu_E:=\int_E \proj{x}\dd x$.
 Then, for any two such subsets $E,E'$ that are disjoint we have $\mu_E \mu_{E'}=0$.
 (That this is so, follows, in physicists' notation, from $\braket{x'}{x}=\delta(x'-x)$.)
 It is thanks to this last property that all three operators $X_k$ defined above are self-adjoint.
 That is, $X_k^\dagger=X_k$ and their domains coincide (see \cite{gieres2000mathematical,bonneau2001self,hall2013quantum}).

 Whereas $X_3$ is a bounded operator and thus defined on the whole Hilbert space $H_3$, $X_1$ and $X_2$ are unbounded and thus only defined on a dense subspace of $H_{1,2}$ \cite{hall2013quantum}.
 For example, the so-called Schwartz space consisting of all rapidly decreasing smooth ``test functions'' is a dense subspace of $L^2(\RR,\dd x)$ \cite{becnel2015schwartz}.
-On the finite interval, the set of polynomial functions forms a dense subspace of $H_3$.
+On the finite interval, the set of polynomial functions forms a dense subspace of $H_3$ \footnote{In an uncountably infinite space, incidentally, the Schwartz space $\mathcal{S}$ can be used to make Hilbert space rigorous, in the form of a rigged Hilbert space.
+First define the so-called Gel'fand triple, $\mathcal{S}\subset L^2(\RR)\subset\mathcal{S}'$, where $\mathcal{S}'$ is the space of tempered distributions \cite{Gelfand64}.
+Then, for example, the position eigenstate in the position representation $\langle x|x'\rangle = \delta(x-x')$ is in $\mathcal{S}'$, in the case of continuous $x$.
+Inner products involving elements of $\mathcal{S}'$ are then defined with elements of $\mathcal{S}$ only.
+For example, if $H=L^2(\RR)$, then the Hilbert space inner product is $\braket{f}{g}=\int \dd x \, f^*(x)g(x)$ with both $f$ and $g$ elements of $H$.
+If, however, we restrict $g$ to be an element of the smaller space $\mathcal{S}$ then $f$ may be chosen from the larger space $\mathcal{S'}$ while still keeping the integral well-defined.
+(This way we never encounter problematic or undefined integrals like $\int \dd x\,\delta^2(x)$.)
+After defining this, other parts of Dirac notation are made more rigorous, too.
+For example, for the operator-valued measure $\dd\mu_x=\proj{x}\dd x$ we use in the text, for $\psi,\phi\in\mathcal{S}$, the inner product involving this operator is $\bra{\psi}\dd\mu_x\ket{\phi}=\psi^*(x)\phi(x)\dd x$.}

 It is tempting to consider Cases 2 and 3 as special cases of Case 1, in which one or two infinite barriers are used to model one or two high but finite barriers that prevent our quantum system from escaping subregion $\Omega_{2,3}$, respectively.
 The operators $X_2$ and $X_3$ may then simply be considered as restrictions of the operator $X_1$ to smaller domains.
-For momentum operators $P_k$, however, the situation is not so simple \cite{garbaczewski2004impenetrable}.
+For the associated momentum operators $P_k$, however, the situation is not so simple \cite{garbaczewski2004impenetrable}.